OkayHughes/open-lab-notebook/src/posts/stats_700/Lecture02.md

   * E.g. "being on a diet" does not satisfy assumption 1 (furthermore, even fixing a type of diet, this is violated)

 Verbatim from the notes: the two articles by [Hernan and Taubman](https://www.ncbi.nlm.nih.gov/pubmed/18695657) and [Cole and Frangakis](https://journals.lww.com/epidem/fulltext/2009/01000/The_Consistency_Statement_in_Causal_Inference__A.3.aspx) provide excellent expositions on this topic.
 Also, check out a recent twitter thread by [Miguel](https://twitter.com/_miguelhernan/status/997298467797131265) on this topic.
 In summary, the Rubin (via Frangakis, goes back to this paper) and Robins (via Hernan) school of causal inference emphasize the notion of well-defined interventions to define treatment in a good causal inference study.
+In fact, because of this phenomena, there is also debate as to whether we can estimate the causal effect of race since intervening on race is impossible.
+There was an entire journal dedicated to defining treatments in causal inference around [2017](https://academic.oup.com/ije/search-results?f_TocHeadingTitle=Approaches%20to%20causal%20inference).

+Takeaway: before you define a causal effect, think about whether the treatment is well-defined.

+### Ignorability:
+This is called different things in different fields.

+Firstly, we state unconditional ignorability.This holds in randomized experiments, and `$$
+\{Y_i(1), Y_i(0)\} \bot Z_i
+$$`
+where it is important that this set is _taken together_ (otherwise our experiment would be meaningless).

+In the sense of missing data, this gives us that missingness of `$$Y_i(0)$$` or `$$Y_i(1)$$` by column happens completely at random (MCAR).
+THis gets pretty mangy in observational contexts!